JacobHodgins/hodginsjacob/_posts/2023-07-13-digital-metronome.md

 <div class="post">
   <div class="post-intro">
     <p>
     Welcome!
 For my first ever project uploaded to this website, I decided to combine my knowledge of circuits and software (prior to second year of university) to create a functional and practical design.
 In this case, I created a digital metronome using an Arduino UNO R3 microcontroller, various electrical components,  and a solderless breadboard.
+The following video will provide a quick and simple summarization of the digital metronome itself.
     </p>
+    <iframe width="560" height="315" src="https://www.youtube.com/embed/A9OJl2y7Uok?si=sk8lzeFP6IKs5otJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
   </div>
   <div class="post-header">What is a metronome?</div>
   <div class="post-content">